tooljump/tooljump/docs/docs/server-architecture.md

 ## Server responsibilities

-### Process the requests from Tooljump Chrome extension
+### Process the requests from ToolJump Chrome extension

 The server uses the popular Express framework to process a number of endpoints required by the extensions.